-Charlie Dimmock is a regular face on our screens thanks to her appearances on Garden Rescue.
+Charlie Dimmock has been a regular face on our screens for a number of years now thanks to her presenting duties for Ground Force and, more recently, Garden Rescue.

 MORE: Take a look at the Garden Rescue stars' own gardens

 Prior to her joining the BBC show in 2016, the presenter was best known for her work on Ground Force alongside other veteran broadcaster Alan Titchmarsh, between 1997 and 2005, meaning the star enjoyed something of a hiatus from TV.
 However, Charlie previously opened up about her career break in a rare interview and was keen to set the record straight.

 Chatting to Radio Times back in 2016, the presenter explained that despite not being on TV, she was no less busy.
 "People think that if you're suddenly not on telly, you've stopped working," she said.